rtrouton/rtrouton_scripts/rtrouton_scripts/Casper_Scripts/Generate_Assigned_Mac_Report_From_Jamf_Pro_Usernames/README.md

 Once the username(s) are read from in from the plaintext file or from manual input, the script takes the following actions:

-1. Uses the Jamf Pro API to download all information about the matching computer inventory record in XML format.
+1. Uses the Jamf Pro API to download all information about the matching computer inventory record in JSON format.
 2. Pulls the following information out of the inventory entry:

 *    Jamf Pro ID